-Some of Jon’s recent clients include Ally Financial, Angelo Gordon, BC Partners, Blackstone, Carlyle, Castlelake, Change Healthcare, Cross Country Healthcare, Diameter Capital Partners, EJF Capital, Herc Rentals, Hilton Grand Vacations, Hilton Hotels & Resorts, Mattress Firm, Meridian Capital, NewPoint Real Estate Capital, Republic Airways, Sands Capital, SkyBridge Capital, Supernova Partners and USAA.
-Chambers and Partners has listed Jon since 2018 in Corporate/M&A and Private Equity for Washington, D.C., and reports that he is described by clients as “an outstanding attorney”.
+Some of Jon’s recent clients include Ally Financial, Apollo, BC Partners, Benefit Street, Carlyle, Castlelake, Change Healthcare, Cross Country Healthcare, Diameter Capital Partners, EJF Capital, Franklin Templeton, Herc Rentals, Hilton Grand Vacations, Hilton Hotels & Resorts, Mattress Firm, Meridian Capital, McKinsey & Company, NewPoint Real Estate Capital, Republic Airways, Sands Capital, SkyBridge Capital, Supernova Partners, TPG Angelo Gordon and USAA.

 A selection of Jon’s prior representations, including matters prior to joining Simpson Thacher, are listed below.